Quicx

 pool_size

 Total bytes reserved via a single mmap call.
-Default is 1048576 (1 MiB).
+Default is 8388608 (8 MiB), up from 1 MiB before v1.0.3.
 The allocator never grows past this number — if you exhaust it, new MSG_SUBMIT frames are rejected with MSG_ERROR 0x01 (queue full).

 class = SIZE,PCT